MPy2000/YT-Downloader/README.md

 # Video-Audio-Fetch
 Fast, convenient and automated downloader that allows both audio and video.
-For Windows/CLI
+For Windows(CLI)

 ## Quickstart